jonsamp/react-native-header-scroll-view/README.md

 # react-native-header-scroll-view

-A React Native component that creates a Apple-esque large header that fades in a smaller header as you scroll.
+A React Native component that mimicks Apple's large header that fades in a smaller header as you scroll, and slightly expands as you scroll up.
+You can see this effect in Apple's Messages, Books, etc.

-Apple features this UI pattern in Apple Music and Books.

 ![scrollheader](https://user-images.githubusercontent.com/6455018/46266839-15ba4180-c500-11e8-8c6c-df1d6b22e2bb.gif)